 After that initial workshop, Glenn and his family were hooked.
-He pulls out a piece of paper with a substantial list of courses and activities that he, his wife, and two sons have participated in since then, including making sausages, brewing beer and cider, making wine and mead, building tiny houses, gardening, and cultivating mushroom.
+He pulls out a piece of paper with a substantial list of courses and activities that he, his wife, and two sons have participated in since then, including making sausages, brewing beer and cider, making wine and mead, building tiny houses, gardening, and cultivating mushrooms.
 Taking an introductory course on permaculture led to Glenn’s interest in planting herb spirals and composting with worms.
 During a Rural Romp farm visit (a Taste Real initiative), the family picked up a Tamworth hog and they continue to raise pigs (they also pasture lambs).
-He is also hoping to learn how to prune fruit trees and plants a few trees every year in
+He is also hoping to learn how to prune fruit trees and plants a few trees every year in preparation.

 He likes the forgiving nature of Minga workshops, as well as the mix of people attending.
 “The people that typically show up [at Minga workshops] are people that have tried doing it before and people who haven’t,” he says.
 “And the ones that come back, that have done it before, learn from their mistakes.
 It’s a good group of like-minded people with various levels of experience.”